 All J.D. and LL.M. students having at least a 2.2 cumulative grade point average are in good academic standing.
-For full-time students, cumulative G.P.A. is determined for the first time at the end of a student's first full academic semester, and at the end of each fall and spring semester thereafter.
-For part-time students, cumulative G.P.A. is determined for the first time at the end of a student's second academic semester, and at the end of each fall and spring semester thereafter.
+For all students, cumulative G.P.A. is determined for the first time at the end of a student's first academic semester, and at the end of each fall and spring semester thereafter.
 A student must be in good academic standing to be eligible to be certified by the Minnesota Supreme Court for student practice.